bitfireAT/webdav-push/content.md

 The push message is delivered via `POST` to the push resource, with `Content-Type: application/xml; charset="UTF-8"`.

-The push topic _should_ be used to generate the `Topic` header.
+The push topic SHOULD be used to generate the `Topic` header.
 Since RFC 8030 limits the `Topic` header to 32 characters from the URL and filename-safe Base64 alphabet, it's _recommended_ to use a hash of the push topic that meets these requirements as the header value.

 The exact algorithm to derive the `Topic` header from the push topic can be chosen by the server.